ContainerAideR/MBM-PowerSupply/README.md

-# Linear Regulated - Adjustable Power Supply for a Workbench setup
+# Workbench setup - Linear Regulated - Adjustable Power Supply

 The Workbench requires a general all purpose variable power supply.
 A dual power supply with independent adjustable positive and negative output voltages enables a separate adjustment for each of the supplies, providing the user unlimited applications for IC circuit voltage requirements.
 A Jameco {JE215) Adjustable Dual Power Supply Kit BOM is provided below.

-A containment enclosure will be constructed using the previously constructed [CNC Milling machine]() to edge the contours and pockets required.
+A containment enclosure will be created using the previously constructed [CNC Milling machine]() to edge the contours and pockets required.

 |ITEM 		|QTY.	  |PART NO. 	 |DESCRIPTION 							|
 |-----------|:-------:|:------------:|:------------------------------------:|